Narrow Neck Plateau

 Narrow Neck Plateau separates the Megalong and Jamison Valleys and offers sweeping views across the Blue Mountains at Katoomba.
 At a little over 30km return from Katoomba train station, the Narrow Neck trail is the longest day hike I've done in quite some time, perhaps ever — but the stunning valley views and fresh mountain air made it well worth the effort.

-In addition to being a trail in and of itself, Narrow Neck plateau provides access to some other Blue Mountains walks via the Golden Stairs which take you down into the Jamison Valley to join Federal Pass or head out to Ruined Castle and Mt Solitary.
-You can also access Castle Head lookout on the eastern side of the plateau.
+Narrow Neck plateau also provides access to some other Blue Mountains walking tracks via the Golden Stairs which take you down into the Jamison Valley to join Federal Pass or head out to Ruined Castle and Mt Solitary.
+If you'd like to stay up on the plateau itself, you can do the Castle Head track which is accessible and signposted on the eastern side of Narrow Neck plateau, not too far past the locked gate.

 Including a lunch break and plenty of photo stops, this walk took me all day — I saw a sensational pink sunrise on the early train heading out of the city to the mountains, and a golden sunset on the train back — both made me wish I was in the mountains, not on the train!

-It felt awesome to have smashed out 30km+ in a day hike, though I definitely felt every little climb on my (sweaty) return.
-The walk up the steep streets of Katoomba toward the train station home really tested me.
+It felt awesome to have smashed out 30km+ in a day hike, though I felt every step of the climb on my (sweaty) return.
+It was only the promise of hot chips from the takeaway joint near the train station that got me up the steep streets of Katoomba at the end of the day.